Forecasting adverse surgical events using self-supervised transfer learning for physiological signals: Methods

-In order to obtain explanations, we utilize Interventional Tree Explainer which provides exact SHAP values (feature attributions with game-theoretic properties) for complex tree-based models \cite{lundberg2019explainable,lundberg2017unified}.
-SHAP values or feature attributions indicate how much each feature contributed to each prediction.
-We use SHAP values to explain which features were important for each sample's prediction in our downstream XGB models.
+To obtain explanations, we utilized Interventional Tree Explainer, which provides exact Shapley values with an interventional conditional expectation set function (feature attributions with game-theoretic properties) for complex tree-based models \cite{lundberg2020local,lundberg2017unified}.
+The Shapley values serve as local feature attributions $\phi(f,x^i)$ that indicate how much each feature in $x^i$ contributed to a single downstream prediction $D(x^i)$.
+Positive attribution means that the feature generally increases the output of the model (risk of adverse events) and negative attribution means that the feature generally decreases the output.
+Shapley values have been used to explain models in a wide variety of applications including biology \cite{kim2020predicting}, medicine \cite{penny2020machine}, finance \cite{theil2020predicting}, and more.

-In Figure \ref{fig:interpretation_hypox}, we plot summary plots for the top five most important features for both the \textit{raw} and \textit{next} XGBoost models.
-In these summary plots, each point represents a feature's attribution for a given sample.
-The coloring denotes the value of the feature.
-In the embedding case, the feature value is arbitrarily chosen by the embedding model and in the aggregated attributions (c), the colors are the sum of all values from aggregated features.
-For both cases, the coloring of the signal features is generally not very informative.